2022 Where the World Meets

 Saturday Conference Proposals:

 When submitting a proposal, you will be asked to indicate if your session will be presented in-person or online.
+Poster sessions will be in person.

 Please prepare your submissions outside of the system and check your word counts.
 Then copy and paste the information into the form.
 Proposals not adhering to the guidelines or exceeding the word counts will not be considered.